 The Vostro 15 only meets the minimum security requirements.
 Our test model is only equipped with a slot for a Kensington Lock as well as a Trusted Platform Module 2.0 (TPM).
 There is at least an optional fingerprint scanner, but you cannot get a SmartCard reader.
 Unlocking the system via Windows Hello is not supported, either.

-As per usual for business laptops, the Vostro 15 comes with a very comprehensive BIOS.
+As per usual for business laptops with 10 keys, the Vostro 15 comes with a very comprehensive BIOS.
 The user interface looks a bit outdated, but the handling via a touchpad is very simple and also comfortable in return.
 Besides different passwords and settings for the TPM 2.0, you can also configure or deactivate nearly every individual component or port.

 The Vostro 15 is not very easy to maintain.
 There is no maintenance hatch at the bottom, and you will have to remove the whole bottom part of the base unit to access the components.
 After 11 screws are removed, you have to pry open the chassis.
 We recommend a corresponding tool, but it is still quite fiddly.
 One positive aspect is that Dell does not use fragile plastic clips.